celoyd/hi8/README.md

 Tools for making animations from Himawari-8 P-Tree data.

 This is the workflow I’m using for new https://glittering.blue movies.
+It’s overkill for most purposes: it downloads roughly 12 gigabytes per second of video.
+An easier method, with lower but still delightful image quality, is to download from the tiled PNG endpoint [as outlined in this gist](https://github.com/celoyd/hi8.git).

 Code here is late alpha quality at best!
 Documentation is probably wrong!